oxivanisher/JamesII/README.md

 * Wakeonlan (managed) to wake up devices when you come home for example
 * Kodi (managed) to trigger database updates and display onscreen messages
 * Evdev (managed) to be controlled by IR devices (you have to configure your evdev things yourself!)
 * Voice-Commands (managed) to control James via voice!
 Just like LCARS (if you add some fantasy ;) )...
-Yes, this is wy older than Alexa, Siri or Google Assistant
+Yes, this is way older than Alexa, Siri or Google Assistant
+* MQTT (managed) to integrate with MQTT-based systems like Node-RED and Home Assistant.
+Publishes state (presence, nodes, alarmclock, cron/timer, radio stations) and accepts commands via MQTT topics
+* Google Calendar (managed) to integrate with Google Calendar for presence detection and alarm clock control.
+Save your [`client_secret.json`](https://developers.google.com/calendar/api/quickstart/python) to `~/.james2_google_client_secret.json`
+* CalDAV Calendar (managed) to integrate with CalDAV servers (tested with Nextcloud calendar) for presence detection and alarm clock control

 ### Python 3
 JamesII is mostly ported to python 3.
 The core things are working great, but there might be errors found in the future.
 The most errors had to do with UTF-8, encoding and decoding things.
 The following plugins where not tested with python 3 since I don't use them (anymore?):